Xe/withinbot/6E/The_Source.homebrewery.md

    - Resilient.
 Gain +1 Armor
    - Brave. +1d4 to attack rolls for a short time
    - Flight.
 Drinker gains flight for a short time
 2. **Arcane Ballista Cannon**, 25 gp.
-You create a small magical bipedal cannon with flint-lock pistols.
+You create a small magical bipedal cannon.
    It shares your initiative count, but acts after you do.
 It has +2 Armor and HP equal to four times your level.
 It attacks for 1d6 damage.
 3. **Enhance Weapon**, 15 gp.
 Imbue a weapon of your choice with magical energy, providing +1 to attack and damage rolls.
 4. **Enhance Defense**, 15 gp.
 Imbue a shield or armor of your choice with